mzguntalan/vegetable/README.md

     point_cloud[glyph.name] = list(glyph.get_as_point_sequence())
 ```

-Additionally, you can make numpy arrays from them with the coordinates scaled from -1 to 1 (which is preferred for machine learning).
+Additionally, you can make numpy arrays from them with the coordinates scaled from -1 to 1 (which is useful for machine learning).
 ```python
 from broccoli.utils.font_to_numpy import font_to_numpy